 And highly popular!

 Bouillabaisse originally comes from the French city of Marseille in the French Provence region.
 The Mediterranean Sea is right at its feet.
-Long time ago bouillabaisse was be a poor man’s meal.
+It is hard to understand that long time ago bouillabaisse was actually a poor man’s meal.
 At the end of the day fishermen would boil the leftover unsold fish.
 The cooked fish was one meal, the broth served as another meal with grilled bread.